 There are four number systems of possible interest to the computer programmer: decimal, binary, octal, and hexadecimal.
 Each system is characterized by its base or radix, always given in decimal, and the set of permissible digits.
-Note that the hexadecimal numbering system calls for more than ten digits, so we use the first six letters of the alphabet.
+For small sets, such as each of these, we specify the set by listing all of its members; for example the set of ten decimal digits.